cylc/cylc-doc/src/user-guide/installing-workflows.rst

 The Cylc Install Command
 ------------------------

+Workflow names can be installed with the ``cylc install`` command, which creates the workflow run directory structure and some service files underneath it.
+Otherwise, ``cylc play`` will do this at workflow start up.

 Once you have written your workflow, you can have Cylc install the workflow for you, using the ``cylc install`` command.